miharothl/VRND-Puzzler/README.md

 ## Conclusion

-The project was very interesting and the best thing of all was watching my kids playing the puzzle and having fun in the VR world.
+The project was very interesting and I had great fun working on it.
+The best thing of all was watching my kids playing the puzzle and having fun in the VR world.

 ## Next Steps

-In the next project we'll have to build the museum in virtual realty.
-For a change we are not provided with a starter project which is a bit scary but also very cool as we'll have to build the museum from scratch.
+In the next project on the Udacity VR nanodegreee we'll have to build the museum.
+For a change we are
+not provided with a starter project which is a bit scary but also very cool as we'll have to build it from scratch.

 # Link to additional work

 https://github.com/miharothl/